 Glory days are, by definition, always numbered, however.
 Much like the Doctor’s incarnations.
 In 2010, Tennant’s 10 transformed into Matt Smith’s 11th Doc, and in 2013 Matt regenerated into Peter Capaldi’s 12.
 My interest has just about remained but dipped.
 I still enjoy the show but not quite in the same way.
 Well, I moved to the other side of Planet Earth for starters.

 Casting Capaldi as the humanoid time-traveller was a brave and interesting choice.
 PC is a grand actor, a Bowie fan too (his initial costume being loosely, and economically, based on the tie-less monochromaticity of the Station To Station album cover, which portrays the Thin White one as the alien who just Fell To Earth) but the red-eyed wrinkly rocker reification of our favourite alien has lost fans and the public alike.
-And so it goes that Peter bows out at the end of the year, rumoured to be replaced by Kris Marshall.
+And so it goes that Peter bows out at the end of the year, rumoured to be replaced by a woman (The horror!
+The horror!).
 I’ll happily wager that part of the decline is the other PC – political correctness – that’s suffocated many of Stephen Moffat’s too-clever-clever-by-half scripts of recent years.

 Having said that, I’m currently back in Blighty for an extended visit, and Doctor Who felt like event TV all over gain.
 I loved The Pilot on Saturday night.
 The introduction of Bill Potts – the pointedly less than hetero new companion – was engaging.
 Much like Rose, The Pilot follows Bill around in every scene; the common thread being Rose ate chips, Bill serves them.
 Elsewhere Matt Lucas as Nardole was a kooky delight, and the redecorated Tardis interior was a close encounter I’ll happily revisit.
 Likewise, the brief stopover in Sydney, where I’ve just flown from, was a fun cameo that felt pertinent.